rprustagi/EL-HTTP-Protocol-Mechanisms/README.md

 # EL-HTTP-Protocol-Mechanisms
 Exercises to understand HTTP Protocol mechanisms to develop high performance applications

+## ACCS-EL-HTTP-Protocol-Performance-Mechanisms.pdf\
+The PDF version of the article as appeared in ACCS Magazine "Advanced Communications and Computing", Vol 01, Issue 02.

 The example and code snippets correspond to the article "HTTP Protocol Mechanisms for High Performance Applications" published in ACCS Journal "Advanced Communications and